When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Surfshark is a Netherlands-based VPN provider with a broad network of over 3,200 servers in 100 countries.
 It implements a proven zero-logs policy and offers competitive pricing, easy-to-use apps, and advanced features like MultiHop and CleanWeb to easily protect your privacy online.

-Supported Devices Windows, macOS, Linux, Android, iOS, gaming consoles, routers, Web browsers, and more.
-Windows, macOS, Linux, Android, iOS, routers, Web browsers, and more.
+Supported Devices Windows, macOS, Linux, Android, iOS, routers, and more Windows, macOS, Linux, Android, iOS, routers, and more

-Customer Support 24/7 live chat, email support, troubleshooting guides, FAQs, and more.
-24/7 live chat, email support, knowledge base, setup guides, and FAQs.
+Customer Support 24/7 live chat, email & support tickets, troubleshooting guides, FAQ, blog, and more Email, 24/7 live chat, knowledge base, and FAQs

 In this comparison article, we’ll help you explore how Surfshark and ExpressVPN differ in terms of background, security, functionality, and pricing.
 We’ll also cover various aspects like speed, performance, server locations, ease of use, customer support, and more.